 For example, if you spend a lot of money at grocery stores, Mint will suggest a rewards credit card that compliments that spending habit.
 It also offers budgeting tips, sends alerts for unusual account charges, and reminds you of upcoming bills.

-We even wrote a book about it because we thought it was that important.
+We even created a course on how to use it because we thought it was that important.
 It’s called Mastering Mint.
-We also wrote a few others too.

 Mvelopes is a digital version of the Envelope System.
 They offer three plans for their customers from a basic version letting you create an online budget and linking your bank accounts; to having your own financial coach who calls you monthly and helps you create and follow a personalized financial roadmap.